Choose your...

 • Entity may not be a personal service provider.

-For the year of assessment 1st April 2023 to 31st March 2024:
+For the year of assessment 1st April 2024 to 31st March 2025:

-For companies, close corporations, personal liability companies and those which qualify as a Small Business Corporation, your Net Profit on which your tax is payable is your total taxable income (excluding any capital proceeds) less any qualified deductions and special allowances.
+For enterprises, close corporations, personal liability companies and those which qualify as a Small Business Corporation, your Net Profit on which your tax is payable is your total taxable income (excluding any capital proceeds) less any qualified deductions and special allowances.

 Once you come to your Net Taxable Income, you will then pay your taxes based on that taxable income.